-The Institute is typically held on the Yale campus, at the Child Study Center in New Haven, Connecticut.
+The training will be held on the Yale campus, at the Child Study Center in New Haven, Connecticut.
 If traveling by car, please be aware that parking is extremely limited.
 Daily paid parking is available in the Air Rights Parking Garage, located between North and South Frontage Roads.

 If traveling by air into Bradley International Airport (BDL) in Windsor Locks/Hartford, Connecticut, you will land approximately 40 minutes north of Yale.
 There are car and shuttle services available to the New Haven/Long Wharf area, and rental cars are also an option, though parking costs in New Haven can be high.